BS in Criminal Justice

 CRIM 4590Administration Of Criminal Justice3

-Criminal Justice Electives (select a minimum of four)
+Criminal Justice Electives (select a minimum of six courses)

 Criminal Investigation I